Almu-dena/Drawing-Overrides/README.md

 <h2>Maya Drawing Overrides</h2>

-This script allows the rapid turning off/on of drawing overrides in the display section for models in Maya.
+This script allows the rapid turning off/on of drawing overrides in the display attribute for models in Maya.

 Used for a faster workflow in layout wireframe presentation dailies.